gocloud1001/netsuite-authorize.net-connect/README.md

 If you need help installing, configuring or have other questions - we do provide pre-paid ad-hoc assistance for installation in [30 minute](https://calendly.com/cloud1001-andy/authorize-net-software-support-session-half-hour) and [1 hour](https://calendly.com/cloud1001-andy/authorize-net-software-support-session) blocks.
 We WILL NOT log into your system - these are screen share sessions where you can use the time for anything you need.

 ## Roadmap
+3.2.x is LIVE and includes multi-subsidiary support, even better reconciliation tools and enhanced token entry for better AVS validation support!
 3.1.x is LIVE and includes eCheck support (ACH) using Authorize.net, default payments by customer and sets the stage for "pay by link" logic to let people pay their invoices directly!

 This readme is made pretty by https://stackedit.io